AppleDev879/taskecho/README.md

-# ✅ TaskEcho – A Mobile AI-Powered Todo List App
+# ✅ TaskEcho – A Mobile, AI-Powered, Todo List App

 A modern, voice-enabled mobile To Do List app built with Flutter.
 Add tasks manually or speak them aloud and let AI turn them into structured to-dos.
 Powered by ISAR for fast local storage and includes local notifications on iOS.